smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ### Create and fund a subscription

 Chainlink VRF requests receive funding from subscription accounts.
 The [Subscription Manager](https://vrf.chain.link) lets you create an account and pre-pay your use of Chainlink VRF requests.
-For this example, create a new subscription on the Rinkeby testnet as explained [here](/docs/get-a-random-number/#create-and-fund-a-subscription).
+For this example, create a new subscription on the Goerli testnet as explained [here](/docs/get-a-random-number/#create-and-fund-a-subscription).

 ### Importing `VRFConsumerBaseV2` and `VRFCoordinatorV2Interface`